Is your nose sore from blowing? Here are seven natural sore nose remedies that will soothe the raw chapped skin around your nose.

 1. COCONUT OIL

-Coconut oil is my number one go to remedy, simply because it’s already in the cupboard.
+Coconut oil is my number one go-to raw nose remedy, simply because it’s usually already in the cupboard.
 It’s a quick, easy and fairly inexpensive fix.

 The oil is absorbed quickly into the skin, so it’s not greasy, but it effectively adds moisture.